CDPA-SCA/Cross-Device-Profiled-Attack/README.md

 # Cross-Device-Profiled-Attack

-This repository contains Demos and datas on how to reproduce the results presented in "Cross-Device Profiled Side-Channel Attack with Unsupervised Domain Adaptation."
+This repository contains Demos and data on how to reproduce the results presented in "Cross-Device Profiled Side-Channel Attack with Unsupervised Domain Adaptation."

 Each dataset is composed of the following folders and script: